David Logan (basketball): Professional career

-On July 2, 2010 he signed a contract with Spanish powerhouse Caja Laboral.
+On July 2, 2010, he signed a contract with Spanish powerhouse Caja Laboral.

 In August 2011 he signed a two-year deal with Panathinaikos in Greece.

 In July 2012 he signed a two-year deal with Maccabi Tel Aviv of the Israeli Super League.
 In July 2013, he left the team and became a free agent.

 In July 2013 he signed a one-year deal with the German EuroCup club, Alba Berlin.

 On July 5, 2014, he signed with Italian team Dinamo Banco di Sardegna Sassari, also playing in the European top-tier EuroLeague.

 The next year, his contract was extended for another year.

 On July 22, 2016, Logan signed with Lithuanian team Lietuvos rytas Vilnius.

 On February 16, 2017, Sidigas Avellino confirmed that team bought Logan from Lietuvos rytas and signed a contract until the end of the season.

 On July 22, 2017, Logan signed with French club Strasbourg IG.

 On February 9, 2019, Logan signed a deal with De' Longhi Treviso in the Italian Serie A2.
 In the same year, Treviso achieved the promotion to LBA as the A2 Playoff winners.
 David Logan was named MVP of the Playoff Finals.

-On July 12, 2021, Logan returned to Sassari for the season 2021-2022.
+On July 12, 2021, Logan returned to Sassari for the season 2021–2022.

 On October 13, 2022, he signed with Scafati Basket of the Lega Basket Serie A (LBA).

+On February 1, 2024, Logan announced his retirement from professional basketball.